Dragoon-Lab/LaitsV3/documentation/json-format.md

         ...
     ]

-The attribute "description" has the extra description that is not needed to solve the model.
-The attribute "type" tells the problem if the extra description is a "model" description (meaning it was spoken of in the model but is not needed to solve the problem), or an "extra" description (meaning the model was not mentioned in the model).
+The attributes can include all of the attributes in the given model, though they are not required to.
+This allows the student to potentially construct a full node that is not needed, requiring the student to better understand the problem and deduce which nodes are actually needed.

 ## Student Model Nodes ##